(3 votes, average: 5.00 out of 5)

 Loading...

-The next step is to merge the server, root, and intermediate certificates from separate files into one.
+The next step is to merge the server, root, and intermediate certificates from separate files into a single file.

 Make sure you paste the content of the certificates in the following sequence:

-Once you have completed the merging process for your SSL certificate, export the entire PFX file, including both the private key and certificate.
+Once you have completed the merging process for your SSL certificate, be sure to export the full PFX file including both private key and certificate.

 We will be using OpenSSL to export the certificate.
 Open the command prompt and type in: